How would you like to earn money just by using the internet?

 Only a partial amount of the information collected is shared with their clients.
 Personal information, like your address or name, isn’t given away.
 Only your general demographics are provided.

 Now, to answer the question, this information is given to business clients looking for ways to improve their marketing.
-Businesses look at the reports and learn how the internet and digital media is used to generate sales and so on.
+Businesses look at the reports and learn how the internet and digital media are used to generate sales and so on.
 Then they can take this information and use it to improve their policies.

 There are, however, a few other instances they can use your information according to the user agreement they make.